I wanted to tell you about what happened to me when I got my second Shingles vaccine shot.

 Then it was time for me to get my second Shingles vaccine.

 I had to call around because the shingles vaccine apparently is in short supply.
 A lot of times you have to put yourself on a list to get the shot.
 I had put myself on a list with no calls, which is why I had to get the first vaccine when I was on vacation.
 This time I was able to get the second vaccine right here at home.
-I had called a couple of different pharmacies and they said come on in.
+I had called two different pharmacies and they said come on in.

 So I went in on a Monday and I wrote this on the following Friday.
 First of all, this time it was SUPER painful.
 The first shot was also very painful but I think the second one was even more painful because instead of putting it lower on my arm, they put it on my shoulder.
 The pain was very intense!